FIND OUT HOW MUCH YOU CAN

 USAA: Best Military Provider

 If you or an immediate family member are in the armed forces, then you may be eligible for USAA auto insurance.
 USAA is one of our top-rated providers.
-The company earned a cumulative score of 8.9 out of 10.0 in our industry-wide review.
-We also awarded USAA a 9.5 for coverage and a 9.0 for cost, customer experience and industry reputation.
+The company earned a cumulative score of 9.6 out of 10.0 in our industry-wide review.
+We also awarded USAA a 9.5 for coverage, a 10.0 for cost, a 9.3 for customer experience, and a 9.3 for industry reputation.

 USAA is known for providing customers with an excellent experience from start to finish.
 The company has flexible packages that range from full coverage auto insurance to mileage-based plans.

 GEICO is known for much more than its famous gecko commercials.
 For decades, GEICO has been one of the country’s top auto insurance providers.
 In fact, we dubbed GEICO the best overall provider in our comprehensive review.
 The insurer earned a total score of 9.1 out of 10.0.